 Minimal risk of ulceration at the new joint (anastomosis)

 There is a natural increase in malabsorption since this is the intention of the procedure.
 The body is limited in the amount of vitamins, minerals and calories it can absorb from food.
 So whilst it limits the ‘bad’ absorption, it also limits the ‘good’ too

-Because of this fact, an there is an increased requirement of dietary supplements, such as vitamins that need to be taken to account for this lack of the body naturally absorbing from food.
+Because of this fact, there is an increased requirement of dietary supplements, such as vitamins and proteins that need to be taken to reduce long term nutritional deficiencies.

-This procedure does require close, long term follow up, which can be done at our Perth clinic.
+This procedure does require close, long term follow up.